Get Involved and Share Your Experiences!

 What are the benefits?

-- Opportunity to represent the Honors College and share your experiences as a student at UT Arlington with prospective students
+- Opportunity to represent the Honors College at events and share your experiences with prospective students and their families

-- Develop critical leadership, interpersonal, and communication skills
+- Develop critical leadership, interpersonal, communication, and presentation skills

 - Strengthen your résumé and gain valuable experience

 - $200 yearly scholarship